Preethikam38/Preethikam38/README.md

 ## About Me

-I am pursuing B.E.
+I completed my B.E.
 Electronics and Instrumentation Engineering at Sri Ramakrishna Engineering College, Coimbatore, with a CGPA of 7.79.

 I am passionate about developing innovative solutions using sensors, embedded systems, automation, IoT and Industry 4.0 technologies.
 I enjoy learning new technologies and applying them to solve real-world challenges.